 £10m offered for green projects in rural communities

-The Rural Community Energy Fund (RCEF) is a £10 million programme supporting rural communities in England to develop renewable energy projects.
+The Rural Community Energy Fund (RCEF) is a £10 million ($13 million) program supporting rural communities in England to develop renewable energy projects.

 Of the first round of applications received by the Midlands Energy Hub, three were approved by the board;

 The Harbury e-wheels project in Warwickshire will investigate the feasibility of using a vertical axis wind turbine to generate electricity to power their electric vehicles that serve the community by taking vulnerable individuals to hospital appointments or the doctor’s office.